kaustav202/News-Accumulator/README.md

-# 📰 WebArticle-Viewer
+# 📰 News-Accumulator

-An automation python script to quickly gather and view latest happenings and news information from the web</br>
+A python automation script to quickly gather and view latest happenings and news information from the web</br>
 in a summarized and consise way.

 ### Functionality